gleannyc/documentation/docs/guides/quickstart/index.md

 title: Quickstart
 hide:
   - navigation
+  - toc
 ---

-The objective of this quickstart is to have you begin interrogating your data and sharing results *today*.
+This guide will take you from defining data models to exploring data and sharing data with your team.

-Once you sign up for Glean, you will be invited to login to a project.
-A project is where your data analysis and visualization live.
-You can invite people, setup database connections and manage your project by clicking on your project name.
+Once you get access to Glean, you will be invited to login to a project.
+Users can belong to multiple projects, but data cannot be shared between projects.
+So users, permissions, database connections, data models and every other resource is isolated in the context of a project.
+Typically your entire organization can be managed in a single project.

 ## 1. Add a database connection

-Once you add a database connection, you'll be able to specify tables, SQL queries, and metrics to visualize in Glean.
+Also see [database connections](../../docs/database-connections/) for configurations specific to different database types.

 !!! warning "Firewall Configuration"